 Colorful and super detailed illustrations, short text on each page but long story, story could be broken up into sections to read over a course of time, fun characters for child to follow along story

-Colorful illustrations can help keep attention, short text on each page but long story, explanation of food trucks and how they work, mention various kinds of food (like kimchi, el pastor, aguas frescas, elotes, churros, and more), practice cause-effect with where Little Lobo needs to go next
+Colorful illustrations can help keep attention, short text on each page but a long story, an explanation of food trucks and how they work, and mentions various kinds of food (like kimchi, el pastor, aguas frescas, elotes, churros, and more), practice cause-effect with where Little Lobo needs to go next

-Amusing scenes within illustrations to keep conversation going (like baby rabbit crying over lost balloon, with mama trying to get balloon maker’s attention), lots of additional stories and text within illustrations to keep an older child’s attention
+Amusing scenes within illustrations to keep the conversation going (like a baby rabbit crying over a lost balloon, with mama trying to get balloon maker’s attention), lots of additional stories and text within illustrations to keep an older child’s attention

-This blog post was a picture book review of
+This post was a picture book review of

 “¡Vamos!
 Let’s Go Eat!” by Raúl the Third.